rodneyshupe/Cookbook/Recipes/Canapes-Tapas/BakedJalapenoPoppers.rst

    wire rack in rimmed baking sheet.
 Cook bacon in 12-inch nonstick skillet over medium heat until crispy, 7 to 9 minutes.
 Transfer to paper towel–lined plate.
 When bacon is cool enough to handle, chop fine and set aside.
-2. Season jalapeños with salt and place cut side down on wire rack.
+2. Season jalapenos with salt and place cut side down on wire rack.
 Bake until just beginning to soften, about 5 minutes.
-Remove jalapeños from oven and reduce oven temperature to 450 degrees.
-When cool enough to handle, flip jalapeños cut side up.
+Remove jalapenos from oven and reduce oven temperature to 450 degrees.
+When cool enough to handle, flip jalapenos cut side up.
 3. Mix cheddar, Monterey Jack, cream cheese, scallions, cilantro, panko, egg yolk, lime juice, cumin, and bacon together in bowl until thoroughly combined.
-Divide cheese mixture among jalapeños, pressing into cavities.
+Divide cheese mixture among jalapenos, pressing into cavities.
-   Bake until jalapeños are tender and filling is lightly browned, 9 to 11 minutes.
+   Bake until jalapenos are tender and filling is lightly browned, 9 to 11 minutes.
 Let cool for 5 minutes.
 Serve.

 Notes
 -----
-TO MAKE AHEAD: The filled and unbaked jalapeños can be covered and refrigerated for up to 1 day.
+TO MAKE AHEAD: The filled and unbaked jalapenos can be covered and refrigerated for up to 1 day.
 Add 3 minutes to the baking time.